 Annually, housing properties are assessed for impairment indicators.
-Where Properties for sale indicators are identified an assessment for impairment is undertaken comparing Shared ownership first tranche sales, completed properties for outright sale the asset's carrying amount to its recoverable amount.
-Where the carrying and property under construction are valued at the lower of cost and net amount of an asset is deemed to exceed its recoverable amount, the asset realisable value.
-Cost comprises materials, direct labour and direct development is written down to its recoverable amount.
-This is likely to be the value in overheads.
-Net realisable value is based on estimated sales price after allowing use of the asset based on its service potential.
-The resulting impairment loss for all further costs of completion and disposal. is recognised as expenditure in income and expenditure.
+Where indicators are identified an assessment for impairment is undertaken comparing the asset's carrying amount to its recoverable amount.
+Where the carrying amount of an asset is deemed to exceed its recoverable amount, the asset is written down to its recoverable amount.
+This is likely to be the value in use of the asset based on its service potential.
+The resulting impairment loss is recognised as expenditure in income and expenditure.
 Where an asset is currently deemed not to be providing service potential to the Association, its recoverable amount is its fair value less costs to sell.